CrayLabs/SmartSim-Scaling/driverinference/README.md

     --rebuild_model=FORCE_REBUILD
         Default: False
-        force rebuild of PyTorch model even if it is available
+        force rebuild of PyTorch model even if it is available --iterations=ITERATIONS
+        Default: 100
+        number of put/get loops run by the applications --wall_time=WALL_TIME
+        Default: "05:00:00"
+        allotted time for database launcher to run --languages=LANGUAGES
+        Default: ['cpp']
+        list of languages to use for the tester "cpp" and/or "fortran"
 ```

 The standard inference tests will spin up a database for each iteration in the